Naqada III: The "City of Gold'

 Gold mining sites in Pre- and Early Dynastic Egypt.

 "Naqada" (Nubt) literally means "City of Gold", reflecting the exceptional wealth of the eastern desert region in gold, and the strategic position of Naqada and its facing town of Koptos for the commerce of that gold.
-The exploitation of precious metals from the Eastern Desert, and the development of floodplain agriculture creating surpluses which could generate demand for a variety of crafts, made the region especially advanced in term of economic specialization and diversification, much more advanced than the regions of contemporary Lower Egypt.
+The utilization of precious metals from the Eastern Desert, and the development of floodplain agriculture creating surpluses which could generate demand for a variety of crafts, made the region especially advanced in term of economic specialization and diversification, much more advanced than the regions of contemporary Lower Egypt.
 Imports from Mesopotamia appear to have been quite intensive during the late Gerzean period (late Naqada II), and correspond to the Protoliterate b and c cultures of Mesopotamia (Uruk period).

 Naqada III flint knife with gold handle.
 Lacma.

 Naqada was at the center of the developing trade of gold from the eastern desert of Egypt.
 This may have stimulated the direct involvement of Mesopotamian traders, who, accompanied by artists and various skilled personnel, may have introduced Mesopotamian styles and practices.
 The exploitation of gold may also have stimulated the development of the first organized proto-state structures in Egypt.

 Gold production is documented through the creation of gold artifacts, going as far back as about 3500 BC.
 The extraction of gold occurred mainly in the older and younger granites of the Eastern Desert, through open pits and moderate underground digging.